 - Bullying is basically an anxiety reaction

 - Much of this behavior carries on into adulthood—just better disguised.

 - “All is fair in love and war”

 - “That’s just business”

 - Other people

 A universal strategy to decrease anxiety is to strive for more power and thereby increase your ability to control people and circumstances.
 I don’t know what percent of high achieving people have this as their motivation versus a vision based on love and excellence.
-My own obsessive drive to become a top tier spine surgeon was anxiety based.
-It was not until I went through the Hoffman Process that I truly changed.
+My own obsessive drive to become a top tier spine surgeon was anxiety-based.
 Examples of ways we try to gain more power: